-Our devices incorporate sophisticated enclosure management and data path isolation that allows for complete separation between the enclosure, the OS, and the applications that it runs.
-Inside the devices the Server, the disks and the self-protection and tracking systems, all enclosed within separate protective cases, are all both physically and electronically separated, while the data-paths are also isolated from the electric and electronic transmissions.
+Our devices incorporate sophisticated enclosure management and data path isolation that allows for complete separation between the enclosure, the OS, and the applications that they rub.
+Inside the devices the Server, the disks and the self-protection and tracking systems, all enclosed within separate protective cases, are all both physically and electronically separated, while the data-paths are also isolated from electric and electronic transmissions.

 AES 256-bit encryption

 Advanced Encryption Standard (AES) is one of the most secure encryption algorithms available today.
-It is publicly accessible and it is the cipher which the NSA uses for securing documents with the classification "top secret".
-A direct brute-force attack on AES256 would require 2^256 guesses and would not complete before the end of the universe.
+It is publicly accessible and it is the cipher which the NSA uses for securing documents with "top secret" classification.
+A direct brute-force attack on AES-256 would require 2^256 guesses and would not complete before the end of the universe.

-Depending on thw OS and applications you will use, our devices may also comply with the Intel® AES New Instructions (Intel® AES-NI), a set of CPU core orders that enable fast and secure data encryption and decryption as well as many more security features that a Xeon Server can provide.
+Depending on the OS and applications you will use, our devices may also comply with Intel® AES New Instructions (Intel® AES-NI), a set of CPU core orders that enable fast and secure data encryption and decryption, as well as many more security features that a Xeon Server can provide.

-Our AcroNAS data migration NAS OS (to be available in Q1/2019) can also be used as a simple yet powerful solution, utilizing both TPM-2 and AES-256 encryption.
+With a full-fledged server, you are provided with the power of choice.
+Whether it is Windows Server, Ubuntu Server, RHEL, you can choose the OS that fits to your needs and meets your security criteria, you can utilize both TPM-2 and AES-256 encryption.
 Additionally, Self-Encrypted Drives (SED) can be installed for doubling the security, so as one AES-256 instance to run on the OS and a second to run on each one of the SED disks.

 Mission-based Unlock Module

-Depending on the model and the Traceability features installed, our Location Time PIN (LTP) triple factor device unlocking mechanism can be enabled.
-A device when it is going to be used for a data transport mission is pre-loaded with predefined LTPs.
-When a device is locked with LTPs, to unlock it, three factors must be met:
+Depending on the model and the Traceability features installed, our Location Time PIN (LTP), triple-factor device unlocking mechanism can be enabled.
+When a device is to be used for data transport, a mission is pre-loaded with predefined LTPs.
+When a device is locked with LTPs, three factors must be met to unlock:

-1. (Location) a predefined geofenced area of operation that the device should be in when unlocking is performed.
-2. (Time) on predefined time window in which unlocking is performed.
-3. (PIN) with an 8 digit PIN code that the operator has to enter.
+1. Location: a predefined geofenced area of operation that the device should be in when unlocking is performed.
+2. Time: a predefined time window in which unlocking is allowed.
+3. PIN: an 8-digit PIN code that the operator has to enter.

 Private unlock PIN

-We offer a USB connection to our enclosure control system with an SDK and sample code to build a custom application that will be able to send characters in the front panel sunlight readable O-LED display and also receive key strokes from the 4 buttons of the front panel to create a simple and easy-to-use menu that will allow the local operation of the device without specialized equipment.
+We offer a USB connection to our enclosure control system together with an SDK and sample code, so as our clients can build a custom application that will be able to send characters in the front panel, sunlight readable O-LED display, and also receive key strokes from the 4 buttons of the front panel, in order to create a simple and easy-to-use menu that will allow the local operation of the device without specialized equipment.
 Our clients have used this capability to allow a user to set an IP for a web interface, or to show the available capacity of the system.